Didi Manmohini Biography and Life Story

-Didi (elder sister) Manmohini ji joined the Yagya (brahma kumaris) in its beginning years in 1936-37.
-Her loukik name was 'Gopi' who was born in around 1915 to mother Rukmani in Sindh, Hyderabad (presently in Pakistan).
-They also had a family connection with Dada Lekhraj (later, Prajapita Brahma).
+Didi (elder sister) Manmohini ji joined the Yagya (Brahma kumaris) in its beginning years in 1936-37.
+Her childhood name was Gopi who was born in around 1915 to mother Rukmani in Sindh, Hyderabad (presently located in Pakistan).
+They had a family connection with Dada Lekhraj (later, Prajapita Brahma).

 "In spite of being in a rich family, I was very unhappy in my worldly life.
 This is why I would spend more time attending various satsangs here and there.
 There were all types of comfort in my home and we were constantly engaged in charity and making donations.
 I loved the Gita and the Bhagavat very much.
 I did not know what would happen through reading them but I just loved the story of gopis in the Bhagavat.
 I was habitual of going through that story daily.
 I even visualized myself as a gopi internally.
 Even my loukik name was Gopi!
 As I was reading about Krishna's divine games with his gopis I would shed tears of love.
 I was so fond of those gopis!
 I wondered as to how the gopis succeeded in meeting Krishna.
 So this is how my path of devotion continued." - says Didi.

 "I saw a spinning discus of light in the middle of Baba's forehead"